guillesanbri/ivy/README.rst

 ToDo: links if we keep it

 Almost all of the content of the repo is licensed under the Apache 2.0 license, which (TLDR; too legal, didn't read) allows you to use the code for just about anything.
-There is one caveat, the compiler/transpiler has its own license which you can access here, but fear not! code transpilation will always be free for academics and students 🧑‍🎓!
+There is one caveat, the compiler/transpiler has its own license which you can access here, but fear not! code transpilation will always be free for academics and students 🧑‍🎓

 Citation
 --------

 If you use Ivy for your work, please don't forget to give proper credit by including the accompanying paper 📄 in your references.
-It's a small way to show appreciation and help to continue to support this and other open source projects. 🙌
+It's a small way to show appreciation and help to continue to support this and other open source projects 🙌

 ::